protontypes/open-sustainable-technology/README.md

 - [wastd](https://github.com/dbca-wa/wastd) - Turtle strandings in Western Australian, as reported to the Department of Biodiversity, Conservation and Attractions.
 - [shadia](https://github.com/danStich/shadia) - An R package that was designed to run dam passage performance standard models for American shad and other herrings.
 - [CASAL2](https://github.com/NIWAFisheriesModelling/CASAL2) - Models can be used for a single population with a single anthropogenic event (in a fish population model this would be a single fishery), or for multiple species and populations, areas, and/or anthropogenic or exploitation methods, and including predator-prey interactions.
+- [etn](https://github.com/inbo/etn) - Provides functionality to access data from the European Tracking Network (ETN) database hosted by the Flanders Marine Institute (VLIZ) as part of the Flemish contribution to LifeWatch.

 ### Terrestrial Animals
 - [auk](https://github.com/CornellLabofOrnithology/auk) - eBird Data Extraction and Processing in R.